SciML/ModelingToolkitStandardLibrary.jl/docs/src/connectors/connections.md

 ## Initialization

 The main difference between `ModelingToolkitStandardLibrary.Mechanical.Translational` and `ModelingToolkitStandardLibrary.Mechanical.TranslationalPosition` is how they are initialized.
-In the `ModelingToolkitStandardLibrary` initialization parameters are defined at the component level, so we simply need to be careful to set the correct initial conditions for the domain that it used.
+In the `ModelingToolkitStandardLibrary` initialization, parameters are defined at the component level, so we simply need to be careful to set the correct initial conditions for the domain that it used.
 Let's use the following example problem to explain the differences.

 ![Example Mechanical Model](model.png)

-In this problem we have a mass, spring, and damper which are connected to a fixed point.
+In this problem, we have a mass, spring, and damper which are connected to a fixed point.
 Let's see how each component is defined.

 #### Damper

 The damper will connect the flange/flange 1 (`flange_a`) to the mass, and flange/flange 2 (`flange_b`) to the fixed point.
-For both position and velocity based domains, we set the damping constant `d=1` and `v_a_0=1` and leave the default for `v_b_0` at 0.
-For the position domain we also need to set the initial positions for `flange_a` and `flange_b`.
+For both position- and velocity-based domains, we set the damping constant `d=1` and `v_a_0=1` and leave the default for `v_b_0` at 0.
+For the position domain, we also need to set the initial positions for `flange_a` and `flange_b`.

 ```@example connections
 @named dv = TV.Damper(d = 1, v_a_0 = 1)